-Head lice problems arise among school age children due to close contact with each other.
-According to White County Health Department Policy, once lice or nits have been detected, a student may not remain at school.
-The parent will be notified to take the child home.
-We provide the parent with written instructions to assist with proper treatment.
-Before returning to school, the child must be deemed clear of all nits by the school nurse or White County Health Department.
+HEAD LICE-Head lice problems arise in the community setting among school children due to close contact with each other.
+At school, we do periodic screenings, especially if a child is showing signs or symptoms of headlice.
+Per Frontier School Corporation's Policy, once lice or nits have been detected and meet their guidelines for treatment, a student may not remain at school.
+The parent will be notified to take the student home.
+The school health office will provide the parent with written/verbal instructions to assist with proper treatment.
+Before returning to school, the child must be cleared of all nits and live bugs by the school nurse or White County Health Department.
+Students found to have head lice require follow-up screenings, by appointment, scheduled with the school nurse.
+As long as the parents are compliant and progress is determined by the school nurse, these absences will be coded as medical.
+If at any time during treatment, the school nurse feels that it is necessary, the student may be referred to the White County Health Department for follow-up/clearance, and further resources.

-General plan of action is as follows: Routine head checks will occur each semester or as deemed necessary by the school nurse.